AlexTsimba/Domivka_store/README.md

 });
 ```

-Before deploying, ensure you've granted permissions for workflows to run by setting it to.
-"Read and write" in Settings > Actions > General > Workflow permissions.

 **Manual deployment**

 In addition to the automated deployment process, you can also manually deploy your app's current version by executing the following command in your terminal: